rails/rails/guides/source/testing.md

 end
 ```

-These helpers can then be explicitly required as needed and included as needed
+These helpers can then be explicitly required and included as needed:

 ```ruby
 require "test_helper"